MitulMistry/MitulMistry.github.io/_posts/2016-03-22-rails-project.markdown

 *[See the routes file here.][storyplan-routes]*

 As far as controllers are concerned, I used one controller per model with a few miscellaneous controllers thrown in as well to handle other tasks.
 This is basically a CRUD (Create, Read, Update, Delete) application, so many of the controllers handle similar tasks.
 So for example, the `Stories` controller handles serving all the stories for the stories index, showing a particular story, serving a form for a new story or editing an old one, processing the creation and update of a story based on input from the form, and destroying a story as well.
 These correspond to [RESTful routes][restful-routes] (Representational State Transfer): Index, Show, New, Create, Edit, Update, Destroy.
+This is simply a paradigm to keep things consistent across different web applications and is an example of Rails's philosophy of convention over configuration.

 There are other levels of complexity involved, such as authorization (making sure the user creating or updating a story has permission to do so) or white-listing the data received (using [strong parameters][strong-params]) from the form so no improper data is forcibly entered.